-Excellent progress in the program's implementation was realized at the Chitato municipal level.
-The MDP created Community Based Organizations and trained members of municipal and community forums in project design and implementation and in navigating proposals through the municipal system to the Municipal Administrator's Integrated Development Plan for Chitato.
-Projects included micro enterprise development, vocational training, construction of schools, teacher housing, community centers, village water supply and sanitation units, adult literacy and support for local midwives
+At the Chitato municipal level, MDP created Community Based Organizations and trained members of municipal and community forums in project design and implementation and in navigating proposals through the municipal system to the Municipal Administrator¢ Integrated Development Plan for Chitato.
+Projects included micro enterprise development, vocational training, construction of schools, teacher housing, community centers, village water supply and sanitation units, adult literacy and support for local midwives.

-What distinguished the MDP Program was its production of these deliverables through a participatory process, and - most importantly - the enhanced demand and value for participatory governance that the project cultivates within local populations and municipal administrations.
+What distinguished the MDP Program was its production of these deliverables through a participatory process, and . most importantly . the enhanced demand and value for participatory governance that resulted within local populations and municipal administrations.